-As an international company, Ahold Delhaize must remain attractive for top leaders from the industry and dive rem The 18 p Stat Con mar recr a D the AEX BEL

-To accommodate potential changes in the labor market peer group due to delistings, mergers or other extraordinary circumstances, the Supervisory Board may exercise discretion to substitute comparable companies.
-Typically, geographical composition leads the replacement determination.
+As an international company, Ahold Delhaize must remain attractive for top leaders from the industry and beyond to continue to have a strong and diverse Management Board.
+Management Board remuneration levels are benchmarked annually.
+The benchmark peer group consists of a total of 18 peer companies in Europe and the United States.
+This labor market peer group reflects the Company's geographic operating areas and the markets that are most relevant in relation to the recruitment and retention of top management.
+As a Dutch-headquartered company and considering the Company's Dutch and Belgian footprint, the AEX market practice in the Netherlands and BEL20 market practice in Belgium are included.
+To accommodate potential changes in the labor market peer group due to delistings, mergers or other extraordinary circumstances, the Supervisory Board may exercise discretion to substitute comparable companies.Typically, geographical composition leads the replacement determination.
 For example, if a European-based company is dropped, it is generally replaced by another European-based company.

 We consider the composition of Total Direct Compensation when benchmarking base salary levels.
-The target Total Direct Compensation level is typically at or near the median, while
+The target Total Direct Compensation level is typically at or near the median, while consideration is given to Ahold Delhaize's size relative to the peer group, with a fixed-to-variable pay ratio that supports the pay-for-performance culture and a long-term strategic focus.
+More information is included in the Remuneration Policies, available on our website.